Shear Is Not Always Simple: Rate-Dependent Effects of Flow Type on Granular Rheology

-Next we turn toward evaluating the functional shape of the steady-state envelope of the stress ratio: $\mu$ as a function of $\theta^{\sigma}$.
-Two such envelopes at different values of $I$ are rendered using polar coordinates in Fig.\ \ref{fig:example} where the radius represents $\mu$ while the angle represents $\theta^{\sigma}$ for a system with $\mu_S = 0.1$.
-At both rates, $\mu$ is maximized in TXC and monotonically decreases with $\theta^{\sigma}$ before reaching a minimum at TXE.
-The envelope has a sixfold symmetry due to the equivalence of the three principal stress components.
-Importantly as $I$ increases, not only does $\mu$ increase but the shape of the curve also evolves and becomes more triangular.
+Next we evaluate the shape of the steady-state envelope of the stress ratio: $\mu$ as a function of $\theta^{\sigma}$.
+Two such envelopes at different values of $I$ are rendered in Fig. \ref{fig:example}.
+The symmetry of the envelope reflects the equivalence of the three principal stresses.
+At both $I$, $\mu$ is maximized in TXC and monotonically decreases with $\theta^{\sigma}$ before reaching a minimum at TXE.
+As $I$ increases, not only does $\mu$ increase but the surface becomes more triangular.

-The dependence of $\mu$ on $\theta^{\sigma}$ is often described using repurposed models of yield surfaces \cite{Phillips1965} which traditionally are used to define the initial yielding at small strains rather than the stress envelope at constant values of $I > 0$ in steady-state flow.
-In Mohr-Coulomb (MC) theory, a system flows if the maximum principal stress difference normalized by the in-plane pressure exceeds a critical value or
+The dependence of $\mu$ on $\theta^{\sigma}$ is often described using repurposed models of yield surfaces \cite{Phillips1965} which traditionally define the initial yielding at small strains rather than the stress envelope at constant values of $I > 0$ in steady-state flow.
+In Mohr-Coulomb (MC) theory, a system flows if

-where $\phi$ is known as the angle of internal friction \cite{Panteghini2014}.
-This model assumes the intermediate eigenvalue of the deviatoric stress tensor, $\sigma_2$, is irrelevant.
-This produces a polygonal envelope with discontinuous derivatives at $\theta = \pm \pi/6$ as seen in orange in Fig. \ref{fig:example}.
-At higher $I$, $\phi$ will increase.
-The Drucker-Prager (DP) model alternatively assumes flow does not depend on loading geometry and only requires that $\mu$ exceeds some threshold:

-This produces a perfectly circular profile as seen in green in Fig. \ref{fig:example} and is only accurate if $\Psi = 1$.
-As before, $\mu_\mathrm{DP}$ increases monotonically with $I$.
-As seen in our results and in previous simulations \cite{Thornton2010}, neither of these models are accurate but do bound the actual response.
+where $\phi$ is the angle of internal friction \cite{Panteghini2014}.
+This model assumes the intermediate principal stress $\sigma_2$ is irrelevant producing a polygonal envelope with discontinuous derivatives at $\theta = \pm \pi/6$ (Fig. \ref{fig:example}).
+The Drucker-Prager (DP) model alternatively assumes there is no dependence on the type of flow and only requires that $\mu$ exceeds a threshold $\mu_\mathrm{DP}(I,\mu_S)$, producing a circular profile (Fig. \ref{fig:example}) that is only correct if $\Psi = 1$.
+From our results and simulations in Ref. \cite{Thornton2010}, neither model is accurate although they bound the actual response.
 Note that cohesive terms in yield models were ignored for granular materials.